What does it actually take to win a hackathon?

 The teams that consistently win treat each hackathon as a learning opportunity.
 They systematically improve their approach.
 Without debriefing, you keep making the same mistakes.

-Maybe—but evaluate honestly first.
+Maybe - but evaluate honestly first.
 Most hackathon projects are exciting in the moment but don't survive contact with market reality.
-If feedback was genuinely enthusiastic and the problem is real, explore further.
+If feedback was genuinely enthusiastic and the problem is real, explore further using structured idea validation.
 If not, take the learnings and move on.

 • Feedback quality: was enthusiasm genuine or just polite hackathon energy?